 - Must possess degree status or degree status eligibility

-Child abuse clearance and criminal background checks are required for all admitted Radiologic Science students prior to beginning their clinical internship courses (RADSC 295).
-Clinical education centers in agreement with the Radiologic Science program also have the right to request random drug testing on students being assigned at their facility.
-Clinical education centers have the right to bar students from their facilities if a criminal record or positive drug test is noted.
+Child abuse clearance, criminal background checks, medical tests and other preclinical documents are required by all clinical education centers for admitted Radiologic Science students prior to beginning their clinical internship courses.
+Students admitted to the Radiologic Science program must obtain background checks and record all required medical tests and other documents through CertifiedBackground.com.
+Admitted students are advised on the procedure to follow in submitting their background checks, medical tests and other preclinical documents to CertifiedBackground.com during enrollment orientation.
+Students are responsible for all fees associated with the medical tests, child abuse, and criminal background checks and other preclinical requirements.
+Clinical education centers, in agreement with the Radiologic Science program, also have the right to request random drug testing and other tests on students being assigned at their facility.
+Clinical education centers have the right to deny student placement to their facilities if a criminal record, positive drug test, or other clinical site requirements are not in compliance.
 Inability to complete clinical education experiences will result in the inability to meet program objectives.

 American Registry of Radiologic Technologists “Rules of Ethics”